-Poor January in 1975 ONCE IS NOT ENOUGH (the late Deborah Raffin from LACE II); having to bare a name like that on account of her birthday.
+Poor January in 1975 ONCE IS NOT ENOUGH (the late Deborah Raffin from LACE II); having to bare a name like that on account of being born on New Year's day.
 Imagine what it’s like for her during the Holidays ("Happy New Year."
 "Er, thank you?").
 I mean really.
 Plus, the girl’s got daddy issues.
 BIG ones.
 But can you really blame her when the daddy in question is none other than Kirk Douglas?
 Talk about a Freudian flick.
 It’s enough to blush from head to toe just thinking about it.
 But not I. I’m an old pro at this game.
 Not about having daddy issues (although after a few drinks, watch out), but seeing the world without rose colored-glasses—especially in films.
 Forget about all those Hollywood goodie-two-shoes invading our screens.
 Give me a Nomi Malone or a Jerrilee Randall anytime.
 OK, I admit, this January broad isn’t really in that same category, but she does try her hardest to be.